jeffacce/play-to-policy/README.md

   ```

 ### Getting the training datasets
-Datasets used for training will be uploaded soon.
+Datasets used for training will be uploaded to [this OSF link](https://osf.io/q3dx2).
 - Download and unzip the datasets.
 - In `./config/env_vars/env_vars.yaml`, set the dataset paths to the unzipped directories.
   - `carla_multipath_town04_merge`: CARLA environment